cocos/cocos-docs/en/editor/assets/index.md

 Select the asset to be exported, right-click on it, then select **Exporting Assets Package**.
 The **Exporting Assets** panel will automatically list the currently selected asset and its dependencies.
 To not export the dependent assets, uncheck **Include Dependency** in the bottom left corner of the **Exporting Assets** panel.

-Once identified, the resources can be exported by clicking the **Export** button to bring up the file storage dialog box where it is necessary to specify a folder location and file name.
+Once identified, the assets can be exported by clicking the **Export** button to bring up the file storage dialog box where it is necessary to specify a folder location and file name.

 ![exporting](img/package-asset/exporting.png)